No H1–H3 elements found. Showing placeholder content.

 The Challenge

-The D&AD New Blood 2025 brief asked designers to help Wise reach new users organically.
+The D&AD New Blood Awards 2025 brief asked designers to help Wise reach new users organically.
 Wise already handles international transfers across 160+ countries and 40+ currencies.
 The question was: how can Wise create value that brings people to the platform through word of mouth, not ads?

 The Constraint

-Wise uses the mid-market exchange rate with no markup, making revenue from transparent fees instead of hidden margins.
-This "no hidden fees" principle became a core constraint: any new feature had to maintain that same transparency, especially around currency conversion.
+Wise's "no hidden fees" principle became a core constraint: any new feature had to maintain that same transparency, especially around currency conversion.

 Who We Designed For